Vaccination-v2-(4)-1

 Symptoms of Bronchiolitis and the Common Cold

 >Bronchiolitis: Most common in children up to the age of 2.
 Often begins with symptoms similar to a common cold, including a runny or stuffy nose, mild cough, and low-grade fever.
 However, within the next 48 to 71 hours, affected children may develop rapid breathing, wheezing, coughing, and difficulty feeding or sleeping as the illness progresses.
 Infants with bronchiolitis might exhibit lethargy, decreased activity, and increased irritability.
-Severe cases of bronchiolitis can lead to respiratory distress, characterized by rapid, shallow breathing, retractions (drawing in of the chest between the ribs), and bluish discoloration of the lips or face.
+Severe cases of bronchiolitis can lead to respiratory distress, characterised by rapid, shallow breathing, retractions (drawing in of the chest between the ribs), and bluish discoloration of the lips or face.

 >Cold: Characterised by nasal congestion, causing a stuffy or runny nose.
 Children with a cold often experience frequent sneezing and a mild cough.
 A sore throat can accompany the common cold, leading to discomfort and difficulty swallowing.
 While some children with a cold may develop a low-grade fever, it is typically less common and milder than bronchiolitis.